 Tania T. Taveras

 Tania T. Taveras joined the Firm in 2005.
-She received her B.A. cum laude from Hunter College of the City University of New York, where she majored in Political Science and minored in Economics.
+She received her bachelor’s degree from Hunter College of the City University of New York (B.A. in Political Science, with a minor in Economics), graduating cum laude.
 She received her J.D. from the Fordham University School of Law in 2004.

-Ms. Taveras’s practice concentrates on complex commercial and class action litigation, involving a wide range of legal issues, including antitrust, consumer protection, landlord-tenant law, qui tam/whistleblower, and securities fraud.
+Ms. Taveras’s practice concentrates on complex commercial and class action litigation, involving a wide range of legal issues including antitrust, consumer protection, landlord-tenant, qui tam/whistleblower law, and securities fraud.
 Ms. Taveras has served as Pro Bono counsel in the Kings County District Attorney’s Pro Bono Appeals Program.
-Ms. Taveras is also recognized by Super Lawyers magazine in 2014 as a rising star.
+She was also selected by Super Lawyers Magazine to the 2014 New York Metro Rising Stars list.

 Ms. Taveras is currently working on several antitrust cases including In Re: Pool Products Distribution Market Antitrust Litigation, No. 12-MD-2328 (E.D.
-La.); In re Polyurethane Foam Antitrust Litigation, No. 10-MD-02196 (N.D.
-Ohio); and In re Processed Egg Products Antitrust Litigation, No. 08-MD-2002 (E.D.
+La.) (partial settlement of $9.5 million); and In re Processed Egg Products Antitrust Litigation, No. 08-MD-2002 (E.D.
 Pa.) (partial settlements in excess of $50 million).
-Ms. Taveras is also representing New York City tenants on individual and class actions arising from the Court of Appeals’ decision in Roberts v.
-Tishman Speyer Properties, L.P., 13 N.Y.3d 270 (2009), challenging landlord deregulations of their rent-stabilized apartments while simultaneously receiving New York City’s J-51 tax benefit.
-She was also a member of the team working on the Roberts case, which recently settled for $146.85 million settlement ($68.75 million cash) on behalf of the tenants of the Stuyvesant Town and Peter Cooper Village rental apartment complexes in Manhattan for rent overcharges stemming from the landlord having illegally charged market-rate rents for apartments that should have been rent stabilized under New York City’s Rent Stabilization Law.
+Ms. Taveras has also represented New York City tenants in individual and class actions arising from the Court of Appeals’ decision in Roberts v.
+Tishman Speyer Properties, L.P., 13 N.Y.3d 270 (2009), challenging landlord deregulation of their rent-stabilized apartments while simultaneously receiving New York City’s J-51 tax benefits.
+She was also a member of the team working on the Roberts case, which settled for $146.85 million settlement ($68.75 million cash), on behalf of tenants of the Stuyvesant Town and Peter Cooper Village apartment complexes in Manhattan for rent overcharges stemming from the landlord illegally charging market-rate rents for apartments that should have been rent- stabilized under New York City’s Rent Stabilization Law.